mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 Assume the following scenario - Kate manages a restaurant that offers seatings and home delivery.
 She thinks that the kitchen staff may be under-resourced to address sudden spikes in home deliveries between 7-8pm.
-She wishs to compute the probability distribution of 7-8pm delivery orders to inform her resourcing decisions.
+She wishes to compute the probability distribution of 7-8pm delivery orders to inform her resourcing decisions.

 Deliveries are managed by a 3rd party aggregator app that provides the number of orders placed over 10 min intervals.
 The chart below describes the number of orders for Mon-Thu over 3 weeks i.e. 12 days shown on the x-axis.